ActiniumCloud/ActiniumCloud.github.io/docs/Minecraft/tps.md

-# How to check tps
+# How to check for tps?

 ## Spigot, Paper and forks